 The label will say that such coffee cup lids are common – we future museum visitors know this, we see so many of them, so hard to distinguish from those of Starbucks, Caffè Nero and those other classic artefacts of early twenty-first century times – but will draw our attention to its particular qualities.
 Look again, it will say.
 This coffee cup lid has so much to tell us.
 It is the perfect indicator of the throwaway society that created it.
 Its very existence reveals so much about the socio-economics of its time.
 We have found similar objects at sites across the globe, indicators of a common culture become part of local custom.
 This particular lid is unusual for having been found in an unfrequented corner of the country, where people had no reason to be.
 This makes it mysterious.

 When so much has been lost from a civilisation that left little behind it except for those barely decipherable digital archives that survived the great crash, these precious objects connect a strange people to the everyday.
 From this we may try to understand them, in a limited way.
-How ironic, from what we can deduce of what can still be read of those digital archives, that they so regretted the plastic that they created in vast amounts then threw away, yet it is almost all that survives of them.
+How ironic, from what we can deduce of what can still be read of those digital archives, that they so regretted the plastic which they created in vast amounts then threw away, yet it is almost all that survives of them.

 Think of one of those people, wandering alone on the fringes of a society, resting for a while at what was once a bay but long ago was reclaimed by the rising seas.
 They carried their cup with them to this far corner, from which we may reasonably infer the special significance of drink, cup and the lid that protected it.
 They left cup (we assume) and lid behind them, whether by accident or by local ritual whose purpose is now lost to us, we do not know.
 We can see them sitting on the shore, drink in hand, looking out to sea, perhaps dimly aware of their fate.
 Let us try hard to imagine them.